deestbie/console-docs/docs/venom/publishlivestream.md

 **To set video projection:**

-1. Go to **Video Projection?**
+1. Go to **Stream Projection?**
-2. Select a radio button to set video projection (i.e., Spherical or Flat).
+2. Select an option box to set video projection (i.e., Spherical or Flat).

 ## Step 5: Specify Stream Settings

-The upload video process involves specifying a services of stream URLs for your live stream.
+The upload video process involves specifying a series of stream URLs for your live stream.

 * Supported video formats include **MP4 HD (1040p)**, **MP4 (2K)**, and **MP4 (4K)**.
 * Supported audio compression and encoding scheme is **Advanced Audio Coding (AAC)**
 * See [Video Publishing Requirements](videopublishrequirements.md) for prerequisite steps and video and audio requirements.
+* If you will be using multiple live stream cameras, the URL published during the initial upload process represents your first stream in the sequence.
+You will then specify subsequent streams via the *Camera* page after the initial upload process is complete.

 **To specify stream URLs:**